NevVerVer/neural-dynamics-gyration/README.md

 If you use the code or the findings from our paper, please cite:

 Author A., Author B., Author C., (Year).
 Unveiling rotational structure in neural data.
 JournalName, volume(issue), pages.
 **TODO add citation**
 **TODO add bibtex**

 Special thanks to @nosmokingsurfer for their valuable feedback and suggestions.
-Thanks to @bantin for the [jPCA implementation](https://github.com/bantin/jPCA)
+Thanks to @bantin for the [jPCA implementation](https://github.com/bantin/jPCA).

 ## Contact
-For any questions or clarifications, please reach out to: ekaterina.kuzmina@skoltech.ru
+For any questions or clarifications, please reach out to: *ekaterina.kuzmina@skoltech.ru*

 ## Datasets Used in Study
 | Name & Authors                                                                                                                    | Year | Brain Areas                                                                                    | Behavior                                                                                              | Source                                                                                                                                                                                     | Original Paper                              |